Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Outlook and conclusions

 \mbox

-A useful complementary information for building phenomenological models of TDAs can be obtained from calculation within the existing non-perturbative numerical approach, namely lattice QCD, and the functional approach based on the QCD Dyson-Schwinger equations.
+A useful complementary information for building phenomenological models of TDAs can be obtained from calculation within the existing non-perturbative numerical approach, namely lattice QCD, and the functional approach based on the QCD Dyson--Schwinger equations.